 The last thing that you want to happen is to clear up debris that has become wet due to light rainfall so always keep an eye on the weather.
 And this is the reason why it is recommended that you clear as you go in case the weather turns bad or against you.

 So, are you now planning to scarify your lawn?
-If yes then you could simply follow the steps provided above.
-It is really important that you are equipped with the process of scarification prior to doing the actual job.
+If yes then you could follow the steps provided above.
+It is essential that you are equipped with the process of scarification before doing the actual job.
 Indeed, scarifying must never be neglected as it allows you to give grass on the lawn a real good clean.
 And do it once, twice or even thrice a year!
-You want to reap the benefits of scarification, right?
+You want to reap the benefits of scarification.
 So, what are you waiting for?
 Scarify your lawn too!

 Did you find the article helpful?
 I hope so you did!
 We want to hear your thoughts so please leave your comments below!
 Share this article and hit like as well!